 The MD Program is committed to the principles of equity and diversity and we recognize the importance of having a health care community that reflects the diversity of Canadian society.

-The Community of Support (COS) is a collaborative and longitudinal initiative that support students who are Indigenous, Black, Filipino, economically disadvantaged, or who self-identify with having a disability at every stage of their journey to medical school.
+The Community of Support program exists as a collaborative initiative with the goal of increasing the number of students that are Indigenous, Black, Filipino, Latin American, economically disadvantaged, non-traditional (ie mature students) or who self-identify with having a disability in Temerty Medicine’s MD program, and in medical school in general.
 Being a member of the Community of Support will provide you with access to the following opportunities:

-- Access to mentors (medical students, physicians) and experiences (enrichment courses, and leadership, research and volunteer opportunities)
+Access to mentors (medical students, physicians, peer support communities) and experiences (research, leadership and volunteer opportunities, enrichment courses)

-- Support at each stage of the application process – i) MCAT preparation, ii) 1-1 support with the medical school application, and iii) school-specific interview preparation
+Support at each stage of the application process – i) MCAT preparation, ii) CASPer preparation, iii) 1-1 support with the medical school application, and iv) school-specific interview preparation

-Similar supports are available for students that have interests in other health professional programs including Dentistry, Medical Radiation Sciences, Nursing, Occupational Therapy, Pharmacy, Physical Therapy, Physician Assistant, Public Health, Social Work.
+COS also supports students that have interests in other health professional programs within Temertty Medicine including Medical Radiation Sciences, Occupational Therapy, Physical Therapy, Physician Assistant, and Basic Sciences.

-If you are a medical student or physician and are interested in volunteering with the COS, please complete the Community of Support volunteer form.
+If you are interested in volunteering with the COS, please complete the Volunteering Opportunities Form.